hornArts & Entertainment See also:

 Art Beat audiovideo - Arts blog from PBS Newshour, featuring news, reviews, interviews and more.
 Covers visual arts, film, literature, music, culture, and performing arts.

-Arts Journal video - Daily news digest of art, music, theater, dance, publishing and more, with articles collected from hundreds of newspapers, magazines and other publications, plus free online video.
-(Commercial site)
+Arts Journal video - Daily digest of news and commentary on art, music, theater, dance, publishing and more, with articles collected from hundreds of newspapers, magazines and other publications, plus free online video.
+(Site includes advertisements)

-Asia Pacific Arts - Free bi-weekly online magazine offering articles and reviews on 'the dynamic worlds of Asian and Asian American arts and entertainment,' including television, music, film, and fashion.
-Occasional podcasts.
-(UCLA Asia Institute)
+Asia Pacific Arts - Free bi-weekly online magazine with articles and reviews on 'the dynamic worlds of Asian and Asian American arts and entertainment,' including television, music, film, and fashion.
+Occasional podcasts (UCLA Asia Institute).
+Virtual Museum of Japanese Arts offers online exhibits describing the fine arts, performing arts, and other aspects of traditional Japanese culture such as flower arrangement, tea ceremony, calligraphy, bonsai, and martial arts.
+(Produced for the Japan Ministry of Foreign Affairs by Kodansha International Ltd.).

-The Envelope [UPDATED!] - News, information, commentary, and discussion forum on the Academy Awards, Grammy, Emmy, Tony, and Golden Globe Awards.
-(Los Angeles Times)
+The Envelope - News, information, commentary, and discussion forum on the Academy Awards, Grammy, Emmy, Tony, Golden Globe, and other awards.
+(Los Angeles Times; site includes advertisements)

 Metacritic - Selected reviews of recent film, video, music, and games from a variety of newspapers, magazines, and other sources.
-(Commercial site)
+(Site includes advertisements)

-Sunday Artsnew video - Covers the New York area arts scene, including news, museum exhibitions & acquisitions, artist interviews, and more.
+NYC Arts video - Covers the New York area arts scene, including news, museum exhibitions & acquisitions, artist interviews, and more.
+Formerly Sunday Arts.
 (WNET/Thirteen, NY public television station)

 Movies & TV